venkys-io/Code-Blogs/sorting/Hard/quicksort/Quicksort.md

 - Flight Scheduling and Air Traffic Control:

 In the aviation industry, Quicksort can be utilized to sort and manage flight schedules efficiently.
 It helps in optimizing air traffic control systems and managing flight data.

+## Test Cases
+- The unsorted array is {4, 6, 2, 7, 1, 9, 3}
+Here's how the quicksort algorithm sorts the given array {4, 6, 2, 7, 1, 9, 3}:

+Choose a Pivot: Let's choose the last element, 3, as the pivot.

+Partitioning:
+Start with two pointers, i and j, initialized at the beginning and end of the array, respectively.
+Move i towards the right until we find an element greater than the pivot.
+Move j towards the left until we find an element less than the pivot.
+Swap the elements at positions i and j if i is less than j.
+Continue this process until i crosses j.
+Finally, place the pivot element (3) at its correct position such that all elements to its left are less than it, and all elements to its right are greater than it.
+After partitioning, the array may look like: {2, 1, 3, 7, 6, 9, 4}.
+The pivot element, 3, is now in its correct position.

+Recursively Apply Quicksort:
+Apply the quicksort algorithm recursively to the subarrays formed by partitioning.
+For the left subarray {2, 1}, choose the last element (1) as the pivot and partition it.
+It doesn't need any further partitioning as it's already sorted.
+For the right subarray {7, 6, 9, 4}, choose the last element (4) as the pivot and partition it.
+After partitioning, it may look like: {4, 6, 7, 9}.
+The final sorted array is {1, 2, 3, 4, 6, 7, 9}.

+- the unsorted array {8, 3, 5, 2, 9, 1, 7, 4}.
+Here's how the quicksort algorithm sorts the given array {8, 3, 5, 2, 9, 1, 7, 4}:

+Choose a Pivot: Let's choose the last element, 4, as the pivot.

+Partitioning:
+Start with two pointers, i and j, initialized to the beginning and end of the array, respectively.
+Move i towards the right until we find an element greater than the pivot.
+Move j towards the left until we find an element less than the pivot.
+Swap the elements at positions i and j if i is less than j.
+Continue this process until i crosses j.
+Finally, place the pivot element (4) at its correct position such that all elements to its left are less than it, and all elements to its right are greater than it.
+After partitioning, the array may look like: {3, 2, 1, 4, 9, 5, 7, 8}.
+The pivot element, 4, is now in its correct position.

+Recursively Apply Quicksort:
+Apply the quicksort algorithm recursively to the subarrays formed by partitioning.
+For the left subarray {3, 2, 1}, choose the last element (1) as the pivot and partition it.
+After partitioning, it remains the same as it's already sorted.
+For the right subarray {9, 5, 7, 8}, choose the last element (8) as the pivot and partition it.
+After partitioning, it may look like: {5, 7, 8, 9}.
+The final sorted array is {1, 2, 3, 4, 5, 7, 8, 9}.